 Each year, the American Institute of Biological Sciences (AIBS) organizes an opportunity for scientists to inform the nation’s science policy.
 The Biological Sciences Congressional District Visits event enables scientists to meet with their federal or state elected officials in their home state – not in Washington, DC – and allows policymakers to learn first-hand about the science and research facilities in their district.

 The Biological Sciences Congressional District Visits event is held during the summer and early fall each year.
-Participating scientists either meet with their elected officials at the local district office or may invite them to visit their research facility.
+Meetings typically take place between mid-July and the end of October.
+Participating scientists can meet with their elected officials at the local district office, virtually, or may invite them to visit their research facility.
 Tours of research facilities are especially encouraged, as such visits provide lawmakers with a personal connection to the scientific activities taking place in their district.

 AIBS will schedule the meetings with lawmakers and will prepare participants through online training and one-on-one support.